-To celebrate International Women’s Day, I want to share this lovely performance of one of my piano pieces, recorded by American pianist and writer, Rhonda Rizzo.
-Rhonda, who lives in Wisconsin, has made several CD recordings and has just written and published her first novel, The Waco Variations (more about this publication soon on my…
+To celebrate International Women’s Day, I want to share this lovely performance of one of my piano pieces, recorded by American pianist and writer Rhonda Rizzo.
+Rhonda lives in Wisconsin.
+She has made several CD recordings, and has just written and published her first novel, The Waco Variations.
+She chose to record Inflections which is…

 Micro-Lectures by Boris Giltburg

-I’m delighted to feature the first of several ‘micro-lectures’ recorded by Israeli pianist Boris Giltburg.
-According to Boris, the videos will focus on musical or technical questions relating to various pieces.
+I’m pleased to feature the first of several ‘micro-lectures’ recorded by Israeli pianist Boris Giltburg.
+According to Giltburg, the videos will focus on musical or technical questions relating to various pieces.
 Each lasting just a few minutes, they have been recorded by Louisiana Music at the Louisiana Museum of Modern Art.
-I chatted Boris a…
+I chatted to Giltburg…

 Training to be a Repetiteur

-A repetiteur can be a fulfilling and immensely satisfying job.
-Repetiteur, accompanist and teacher Kevin Thraves has enjoyed a highly successful career, and here he writes an illuminating article on the prerequisites of this demanding role.
-As Head of Music Staff in the School of Vocal Studies and Opera at the Royal Northern College of Music…
+Kevin Thraves, who is a repetiteur, accompanist, and teacher, has enjoyed a highly successful career.
+Here he writes an illuminating article on the prerequisites of this demanding role.
+As Head of Music Staff in the School of Vocal Studies and Opera at the Royal Northern College of Music in Manchester, one of my main responsibilities…

 10 Top Tips for Tonal Beauty

-The following article was originally published in Piano Professional magazine, which is an EPTA UK (European Piano Teachers Association) publication, and it appeared in the most recent edition; Issue 37.
-You can read the original article by clicking on the link at the bottom of the page, and I have compiled a list of ten…
+The following article was originally published in Piano Professional magazine.
+This is an EPTA UK (European Piano Teachers Association) publication.
+It appeared in the most recent edition, Issue 37.
+You can read the original article by clicking on the link at the bottom of the page.
+I have compiled a list of ten top tips…

 Piano Week 2014

-Highlighting piano festivals and summer schools is always a pleasure.
-Piano Week was launched last year by pianist Samantha Ward.
-It’s an international festival and summer school for pianists of all ages and abilities which takes place in the beautiful surroundings of North Wales.
-Piano Week 2014 is once again being held at Bangor University…
+Piano Week was launched last year by British pianist Samantha Ward.
+It’s an international festival and summer school for pianists of all ages and abilities which currently takes place in the beautiful surroundings of North Wales.
+Samantha wanted to build a performance platform for pianists from around the world and she chose North Wales partly because it’s where she grew…

 Sonya’s Lullaby Op.
 16 by Oliver Knussen

 I was introduced to Oliver Knussen’s music as a young student.
 Playing unusual, less familiar repertoire was always an interesting discovery.
-Oliver Knussen was born in Glasgow in 1952.
-His father was the principal double bass player in the London Symphony Orchestra, with whom he made his debut in April 1968 conducting his First Symphony in London…
+Oliver Knussen was born in Glasgow in 1952 (and he sadly died in July 2018).
+His father was the principal double bass player in the London Symphony Orchestra with whom he made his debut in…

 From the Adjudicator’s Chair